 Life was busy, and the engagement of motherhood was enough for me to ignore my mild dissatisfaction and low-level anxiety.

-My first plant medicine journey was not until fifteen years later when my youngest daughter graduated from high school.
+My first plant medicine journey was not until years later when my daughters were older.

 It changed everything.